openshift/hive/docs/enhancements/install-strategy.md

 - Breakout clusterDeployment.spec.installStrategy.agent to a separate AgentClusterInstall CRD.
 This is still guarded by an alpha feature gate and thus we should still be able to move it around.
 - Provide space for implementations to define the spec and status they need without causing uncomfortable complications for other implementations.
 - Do not break API compatability for existing standalone OpenShift cluster provisioning.
 We hope to slowly migrate those installs to this system by offering it in parallel and eventually deprecating the old, but for now the focus is on breaking out the AgentClusterInstall CRD.
+- Plan for a future of integration of ClusterInstalls with ClusterPools. (see Future Considerations)

 ### Non-Goals

 - Replace ClusterProvision.
 This CRD represents an attempt to install a standalone cluster, it's highly specific to running openshift-install in a pod, and we do not want to modify anything in this area.
 Even if we move standalone provisions to an OpenShiftClusterInstall, ClusterProvision will likely be used beneath it as the retry mechanism.
 - Implementing retries within Hive itself.
 Retries will be left to specific implementations of ClusterInstall interface, if desired.
+- Implementing ClusterPool support for ClusterInstalls. (see Future Considerations)

 ## Proposal